Zahuczky/2nd-typesetting-keyboard/README.md

 - Download Typesetting_Keyboard_by_Zahuczky.ahk from this repo.
 - Run it.
 - **KEEP IN MIND:**
-The macros inside this script **heavily** rely on already made and installed Aegisub scripts and hotkey bindings!
+- The macros inside this script **heavily** rely on already made and installed Aegisub scripts and hotkey bindings!
-More reading about dependencies, other key bindings can be found here: TBD For the usage of this Autohotkey scipt, reading and understanding this is **neccesary**.
+- More reading about dependencies, other key bindings can be found here: TBD
+- sFor the usage of this Autohotkey scipt, reading and understanding this is **neccesary**.

 ### PUTTING IT ALL TOGETHER: